Fred: You're right! Shaggy, you're a genius!

 - Beast Boy from Teen Titans does this in "Date with Destiny" when the Titans are searching Kitten's house for Killer Moth's lair.
 Robin shouts at Cyborg, Beast Boy moves backward in surprise, and when he runs into a statue, it triggers the secret door to the Mad Scientist's basement.

 - The Simpsons Treehouse of Horror IV's Bart Simpson's Dracula, Bart seemingly does this while walking down a hall with Lisa in Mr. Burn's castle and leans on a statue.
 A wall opens and reveals...a laundry room.
-Then they turn around and find Burn's vampire lair just across the hall in plain sight.
+Then they turn around and find Burn's vampire lair just across the hall in plain sight, advertised by a flashing neon sign.